Skip to Content

 Your dog deserves a vacation!

-In addition to booking glamping stays at our favorite New England glamping resorts, we use a variety of online platforms to find glamping properties, so if you don’t find something you like below, hop online and check out some of the resources below.
-Here’s an overview of the booking platforms we used to find some of these glamping gems.
+In addition to booking glamping stays at our favorite New England glamping resorts, we use a variety of online platforms to find glamping properties, so if you don’t find something you like below, hop online and check out some of these resources to find your own.

 • VRBO: VRBO stands for Vacation Rentals by Owner.
-You won’t find tents or yurts on VRBO, but you will find lots of cute cabins nestled in the woods or along a New England shore.
-We use VRBO when searching for more upscale locations.
-For us, that simply means that it has a kitchen, bathroom, and Wi-Fi.
+You won’t find many glamping tents on VRBO, but you will find lots of cute cabins nestled in the woods or along a New England shore.

 • Airbnb: Although we don’t use Airbnb as much as we used to, we still find great glamping gems every now and then.
-If you do want to find glamping destinations on Airbnb, make sure that you use the “More Filters” tab to search for unique accommodations like yurts, tiny homes, and RVs.
+Use the icons at the top of the dashboard to look for unique properties like yurts, tiny homes, and RVs.

 The Best Dog-Friendly Glamping in New England